fridaysystems/inventory-presser/readme.txt

 = Can I import my inventory into this system with a bulk feed? =

 Yes.
 The best way to do this to use the [WordPress REST API](https://developer.wordpress.org/rest-api/).
 Vehicles are stored in a custom post type, so other options are certainly available.
 Our first importer was based on a fork of the XML-based [WordPress Importer](https://wordpress.org/plugins/wordpress-importer/).
 Many CSV/spreadsheet importer plugins work with custom post types as well.
+If this sounds challenging, Friday Systems feeds many site running Inventory Presser, and it may be easier to feed there and let Friday Systems handle the last leg.

+= Does Inventory Presser work with my theme? =

+This plugin requires a few page templates to display listing pages and vehicle detail pages that contain the many attributes that describe a vehicle.
+To make creating these templates easy, we've released [Lift Kit](https://github.com/fridaysystems/lift-kit), a free set of files that can be added to any WordPress theme or child theme to quickly achieve compatibility.
+Themes designed for this plugin can also be seen and bought at https://inventorypresser.com/.

 == Screenshots ==